Israel launched Operation Rising Lion, a targeted military operation to roll back the Iranian threat to Israel's very survival.

 And now they eliminated the military ones and the nuclear ones.

-That's magnificent and the precision which they've done that.
+And the precision which they've done that.

 All right, joining us now is Roy Katz.

-We broadcast from FM 102 out of Tel Aviv, and more importantly, they actually facilitated my ability from the United States to host my a separate radio show, uh separate and apart from this one, uh just for the people in Israel.
+And more importantly, they actually facilitated my ability from the United States to host a separate radio show, separate and apart from this one, just for the people in Israel.

-And uh Roy has been on the ground from day one, and he has been pointing out the Iranian stock exchange has been suspended.
+And Roy has been on the ground from day one, and he has been pointing out the Iranian stock exchange has been suspended.

-In Israel, on the other hand, the stock exchange continues to operate, and the profound differences between the Israeli economy and that of the Iranian economy.
+And the profound differences between the Israeli economy and that of the Iranian economy.

 The most amazing thing with Israel controlling the skies over the entire landmass of Iran.

-Anyway, Roy, uh great to have you back.
+Anyway, Roy, great to have you back.

-Uh, but this is a fight that has been a long time coming.
+But this is a fight that has been a long time coming.

-Now, uh since the times I've been through Israel, there have been hundreds of thousands of missiles that have been fired into Israel.
+Now, since the times I've been through Israel, there have been hundreds of thousands of missiles that have been fired into Israel.

-And of course, what happened on October 7th, so this has been a long time coming.
+And of course, what happened on October 7th.

 They have been fomenting terror.

-Uh Hamas Hezbollah, uh Islamic jihad, the Houthi rebels.
+Hamas, Hezbollah, Islamic Jihad, the Houthi rebels.

 Then you have the Syria militia, the Iraqi militia, and now firing ballistic missiles for the third time themselves.